BenPyton/ProceduralDungeon/Advanced-Features/Saving-Dungeon.md

 # Saving/Loading a Dungeon

-:::warning[Caution]
+import DungeonSaveExample from "../Blueprints/DungeonSaveExample.bp";
+import DungeonLoadExample from "../Blueprints/DungeonLoadExample.bp";

+:::warning[Experimental]

-This feature is still experimental and may get broken changes (or being revamped) in future versions of the plugin!\
+This feature is still **experimental** and may receive breaking changes (or being revamped) in future versions of the plugin!\
+But do not fear to use it as a first solution, and if you do encounter any issues with it, feel free to report them to me.\
-But you can always use it as a first solution, before trying to implement your own save solution for the dungeon.
+You can always implement your own save solution for the dungeon if this feature does not meet your needs.

 :::